+ + +

 the glory as of the Father’s only Son, (inscribe 1)

-Then with the Holy Water, I made the sign of the cross three times over the entrance, proclaiming “Christus Mansionem Benedicat” and calling it a night.
+… then with the Holy Water, making the sign of the cross three times over the entrance, proclaiming “Christus Mansionem Benedicat” and calling it a night.

 + + +

 Meanwhile, the day is remembered throughout the world by various names.
 In many parts of Europe, Epiphany retains its distinction as "Little Christmas."
 Among the Greek Orthodox, the waters of the harbor are blessed by the local priest.
 In Spanish-speaking countries, it is known as “Dia de los Tres Reyes” (“Day of the Three Kings”).
-There are parades on the main street, and pageants for the children.
-An example of the latter is seen here, performed by Iglesia Smirna Misionera, an Assembly of God congregation in Waterbury, Connecticut.
+There are parades on the main street, such as this one last year at this time in Madrid, Spain.